 New customer: He feels relieved because he doesn’t have to read thousands of opinions online;

 Company: They get a new client.
 Also, the current customer will most probably recommend the service to even more people.

 The takeaway here is simple: No matter what you do, part of your growth strategy should be to persuade the current users to talk about your services with others.
 How can you do this?
 You can offer something in return.

 Part of our upbringing involves obeying others.
 We strive to do what our parents tell us to do.
 We don’t do some things in public because there are certain social norms we don’t want to break.
 Disobedience will put you in jail or in Hell if you’re a believer.
 Also, we are trained to obey someone only because he is wearing a uniform.

-Acting like you are the boss can definitely help in some situation.
+Acting like you are the boss can definitely help in some situation – the fake it till you make it principle.
 People will respect you.
 Listen to you.
 They’ll be more willing to do what you tell them to do.

 Here are a few ways to “gather” authority:

 Born: Some people are born with this quality, others, can learn it.
 Some call them born leaders others referred to them as Alpha males;

 Position: The position in the company you work for can give you authority;

 Possessions: Some people might respect you if you have a nice new car or a big house;